 Landfills are overflowing with the waste we produce.
 The greenhouse gases emitted by waste has led to the global warming, leading to climate change.
 As we feel the heat of climate change, we need to understand that proper management of waste, reusing and recycling of certain kinds of waste, can ultimately reduce the huge amount of waste in landfills.
+Click here to explore more topics and get into the subject of helping.
 Detailed waste management plans can help to direct the flow of waste to the proper places – recycling facilities, considering waste as ‘resource’, or to landfills.
 Here are some ways to manage waste which is beneficial for the environment:

 Viewing recyclable material as commodities